porres/Live-Electronics-Tutorial/README.md

 This tutorial presents theory and practice of Live Electronics topics without any prerequisite.
 It's aimed at newbies, dummies, enthusiasts and also experts.

-This didactic work is licenced via Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) which allows downloading and sharing with proper credit.
+This didactic work is licenced via Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0), which allows downloading and sharing with proper credit.
 It also forbids its usage for comercial purposes.
 Check the license at: <https://creativecommons.org/licenses/by-nc-nd/4.0/>.

    This is a didactic project developed with Pure Data (or just "Pd", a.k.a.
 "Pd vanilla" distribution), an open source software developed by Miller Puckette - get it at <http://msp.ucsd.edu/software.html>.
+Note that the major forks of Pd (Pd-Extended and Purr Data) are incompatible to this tutorial (and the ELSE library).
 Also Access <http://puredata.info> for other resources on Pd.
 The official Pd mailing list is found here: <http://lists.puredata.info/listinfo/pdlist>.

-Pure Data is adopted  in the examples for its accessibility and for being a powerful didactic tool.
+​	Pure Data is adopted in this tutorial amongst other possibilities because its accessibility, friendliness and for being a powerful didactic tool.
 Nonetheless, this work relies heavily in the ELSE library for Pure Data, also developed by Alexandre Torres Porres, the author of this tutorial.
-Note that forks of Pd like Pd-Extended and Purr Data are incompatible to this tutorial and the ELSE library.

    This project started in 2008 as a textbook for a computer music course.
 In 2009, the author presented a paper about it in the 3rd International Pure Data Convention.
 Currently, the work is divided into two volumes and solely presented as example patches that the author uses in his courses/workshops.
 The plan now is to write a book accompanied by these examples.
 Originally developed in brazilian portuguese and relying on Pd Extended 0.42-5 for years, this has just been rewritten from scratch in english and ported to rely only in objects from the ELSE external library and the newer Pd Vanilla versions.